The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Tracks 4, 7, and 8 are muted (buttons 12, 15, and 16 are dim).

-In Mute mode, the buttons light bright yellow when the track is muted and dim yellow for active tracks.
+In Mute mode, the buttons light bright blue when you mute track and dim blue for active tracks.

 In Select mode, the buttons select tracks in your DAW for playback and deeper device control.